2019 John Sexton Essay Contest

 Who May Enter

-All currently enrolled NYC high school students (grades 9-12).
+All currently enrolled NYC, Long Island, New Jersey and Connecticut high school students (grades 9-12).

 How to Submit An Essay

-Essays must include a cover sheet with the following information: (1) name and address; (2) email address; (3) name of currently enrolled high school; (4) current grade level.
+Essays must include a cover sheet with the following information: (1) name; (2) email address; (3) name of currently enrolled high school; (4) current grade level.

-Essays must be submitted double-spaced in a PDF document.
+Essays must be submitted double-spaced as a PDF document.

 Only one entry per student may be submitted.